AKBibliothekWien/alma-notify-expiring-users/README.md

 # Alma (ExLibris): Notify expiring users

-This Python script is intended to work with Alma (ExLibris) to notify users that are about to expire by e-mail.
+This Python script is intended to work with Alma (ExLibris) to notify users by e-mail that are about to expire.

 ## Prerequisites